10 Things You Can Do lf An Alcoholic Or Addict Refuses Treatment

 Despite sustaining boundaries and being patient, having a loved one with an addiction is a serious matter.
 Taking the time to understand the complexity of alcohol addiction and the value of having a medically trained professional can lift some pressure off your shoulders.
 Not trying to step in and fix the problem, but directing loved ones in need to counseling, hospitals, or other medical facilities shows concern and responsibility.

 It is still up to the individual needing treatment to commit to action, but encouraging such actions can be a helpful decision.
-Consider contacting a treatment provider who can help your loved one start the road to recovery and get the treatment they deserve.
+Contact a treatment provider today to discuss treatment options.